 Namecheap - You need to buy a domain through a registrar.
 Namecheap is the registrar that I purchased my domain through and have used for years.
 Their technical support is really awesome... in the not so distant past I've had them help me with some issues when migrating my site, and their friendly chat service was available, despite it being the wee hours of the morning (over multiple days) that I needed help.

-InMotion – This is an inexpensive host, great for when you are just starting out.
+Siteground - This is an inexpensive host, great for when you are just starting out.
 The way it works with cheaper hosting is the monthly fee is low, but as a tradeoff your site is hosted in a shared space with lots of other websites.
-This is not a problem when your traffic is still picking up, but once your site takes off you’ll want to start considering how quickly the site loads and if it’s able to handle the influx of a large amount of traffic, say if a post goes viral.
-What I like about InMotion hosting is that they use solid state drives (SSD) which are faster than the regular kinds of hard drives, and they pre-install WordPress for you.
-I also think they are a good compromise between reasonable price and good service… some of the cheaper hosts out there are clunky to work with and for the few extra dollars you save per month not worth the hassle if you end up needing help (which in my experience inevitably happens).
+This is not a problem when your traffic is still picking up, but once your site takes off you'll want to start considering how quickly the site loads and if it's able to handle the influx of a large amount of traffic, say if a post goes viral.
+What I like about Siteground hosting is that their customer service is very good.
+When I used them and needed to file a support ticket they always got back to me right away.
+I also think they are a good compromise between reasonable price and good service... some of the cheaper hosts out there that get recommended more frequently are clunky to work with, and for the few extra dollars you save per month not worth the hassle if you end up needing help (which in my experience inevitably happens).